learn-co-curriculum/dsc-effect-sizes/README.md

 ## Objectives

-* Illustrate a clear understanding of the terms "Effect" and "Effect Size" in a statistical context.
+* Illustrate a clear understanding of the terms "Effect" and "Effect Size" in a statistical context
-* Compare and contrast p-value and effect size for identifying significance of results.
+* Compare and contrast p-value and effect size for identifying significance of results
 * Calculate simple (unstandardized) effect size using Python and SciPy
 * Interpret results of simple effect size and identify shortcomings of this approach
 * Calculate standardized effect size using Cohen's d statistic